pietro/gcc-python-plugin/README.rst

 * GCC plugin development package: usually available in distribution packages such as ``gcc-N-plugin-dev`` or ``gcc-plugin-devel``.

-* Python: requires 2.7 or 3.2 or later
+* Python: 3.2 or later

 Usage